broamski/aws-mfa/README.rst

                             [<profile_name>].
 Omit to identify the long term credential section by [<profile_name>-long-term].
     --short-term-suffix SHORT_TERM_SUFFIX
-                            To identify the long term credential section by [<profile_name>-SHORT_TERM_SUFFIX].
+                            To identify the short term credential section by [<profile_name>-SHORT_TERM_SUFFIX].
 Omit or use 'none'
                             to identify the short term credential section by [<profile_name>].